openjdk/amber-docs/site/design-notes/pattern-match-semantics.md

 one, this might not seem like a big deal, but in a `switch` statement with dozens of clauses, this would indeed get annoying.

-Further, we want to support _merging_ of pattern bindings, as in:
+Further, we may eventually want to support _merging_ of pattern bindings, as in:

 ```
 if ((x instanceof BlueBox(int height)